cs396-web-dev/spring2021/pages/_assignments/hw1.md

 Below is a video showing the expected output of some requests to the server (we recommend you pause at each step to compare your server's output to the video).
 The video does _not_ show every possible input we will be testing during grading, but it should give you a good idea whether or not you're on the right track.

-When you're done, upload your completed `routes.js` file to Canvas.
+When you're done, you should submit the following to Canvas:

+- Your completed `routes.js` file
+- A link to your running Heroku app

 Make sure to upload the file by Tuesday night at midnight.
 Please be careful that you __don't just upload the original starter file__, but that you submit __YOUR CODE__.